 - Enter your institution’s information into each appropriate field.
 You can save this document and return if necessary.
 The document will be under the In Progress tab under Documents.

 - Upload the most recent audited financial statement and current accreditation documentation.

 - Once you have completed the forms, click the “submit” button at the bottom of the screen.

 - Once you have provided all required information, your institution’s status will be “Pending RS Approval”.
 After it has been reviewed and approved, you will receive a confirmation email.
 You may print this information for your records.

 Submit Additional Requirements

 Original proof of the bond must be submitted to the GNPEC office at the listed address below.

-Please note that a $100 late fee will apply to renewal applications not received 30 days prior to the June 30 expiration date.
+Please note that a $100 late fee will apply to renewal applications and FVA fees not received 30 days prior to the June 30 expiration date.